orbitalquark/textadept/doc/03_UserInterface.md

 ## Editor View

 Most of your time spent with Textadept is in the editor view.
-The GUI version features unlimited view splitting both vertically and horizontally.
+Both the GUI version and the terminal version feature unlimited vertical and horizontal view splitting.
 Lua also has complete control over all views.

 ## Find & Replace Pane